Strong Completeness of Provability Logic for Uncountable Languages: Concluding Remarks

 \subsection{Acknowledgment}

 The first author's research has been supported by a grant from IPM (No. 1405030417).
-The authors work is based upon research funded by Iran National Science Foundation (INSF) under project No. 40401358.
-The authors are grateful to Massoud Pourmahdian for his insightful comments on an earlier draft of this paper.
+The first and third authors work is based upon research funded by Iran National Science Foundation (INSF) under project No. 40401358.
+They are also grateful to Massoud Pourmahdian for his insightful comments on an earlier draft of this paper.

+The second author's work has been partially supported by the Austrian Science Foundation (FWF) through grants 10.55776/STA139 and 10.55776/P36837.
+The second author is grateful to Juan Aguilera and Thibaut Kouptchinsky for useful comments and insights, and to the scientific and organizing committee of the conference ``PhDs in Logic 2023'', where the author presented their early results on this topic.